CITCOM-project/carla-case-study/case-studies/README.md

 # Case Studies

 This directory contains the causal tests for each of our three case studies.
+To run the causal tests, please follow the following steps:

+1. Install [Anaconda](https://www.anaconda.com/download/) if you do not already have it.
+2. `conda create -n carlastudy python=3.9`
+3. `pip install -r requirements.txt`
-Each case study can be run by calling `bash run_case_study.sh $study` from this directory, where `$study` is the number of the case study you wish to run, e.g. `bash run_case_study.sh 1`.
-The output will then be written to `case-study-$study/tests.log`.
-Alternatively, you can simply call the following python script, which will run the first case study.
-For the other case studies, replace `case-study-1` with `case-study-2` or `case-study-3`.
+4. Each case study can be run by calling `bash run_case_study.sh $study` from the `case-studies` directory, where `$study` is the number of the case study you wish to run, e.g. `bash run_case_study.sh 1`.
+The output will then be written to `case-study-$study/tests.log`.<br/>

-`python case-study-1/run_causal_tests.py --data_path ../data/TCP_random_vehicle_infractions.csv --dag_path case-study-1/dag.dot --json_path case-study-1/causal_tests.json --log_path case-study-1/tests.log`
+Alternatively, you can simply call `python case-study-1/run_causal_tests.py --data_path ../data/TCP_random_vehicle_infractions.csv --dag_path case-study-1/dag.dot --json_path case-study-1/causal_tests.json --log_path case-study-1/tests.log`, which will run the first case study.
+For the other case studies, simply replace `case-study-1` with `case-study-2` or `case-study-3`.

-> **_NOTE:_**  You will need to set up and initialise the conda environment for causal testing before running the case study code.
-Please see documentation of the causal testing framework for instructions on how to do this.

-Each case study has its own `run_causal_tests.py` script in the interest of clarity, however these could be combined into a single script by combining the lists of inputs and outputs.
+Each case study has its own `run_causal_tests.py` script in the interest of clarity, however these could be combined into a single script by combining the lists of inputs and outputs, thus enabling all three causal test suites to be run with a single python script.